-- (A) A form of § 362 cover sheet is available from the clerk's office or on the court's website. - (B) All motions for relief from the automatic stay and any oppositions to it must have attached as a cover sheet a properly filled out § 362 information sheet, which must be signed by counsel and/or the moving or opposing party. - (C) Unless the court orders otherwise, a properly completed § 362 information sheet will satisfy the requirements for a statement of facts and legal memorandum in cases under chapters 7 and 13. - (2) Parties are directed to communicate in good faith regarding resolution of the motion before filing a motion for relief from stay (including, as appropriate, communication with any trustee appointed in the case), and the court may refuse to entertain a motion or opposition if the parties do not comply with this rule.
+- (A) A form of § 362 cover sheet is available from the clerk's office or on the court's website. - (B) All motions for relief from the automatic stay and any oppositions to it must have attached as a cover sheet a properly filled out § 362 information sheet, which must be signed by counsel and/or the moving or opposing party. - (C) Unless the court orders otherwise, a properly completed § 362 information sheet will satisfy the requirements for a statement of facts and legal memorandum in cases under chapters 7 and 13. - (2) Parties are directed to communicate in good faith regarding resolution of the motion before filing a motion for relief from stay including, as appropriate, communication with any trustee appointed in the case.
+Such attempts to resolve the dispute must be made in a reasonable time frame prior to, but in any case no less than 72 hours (if debtor is represented by counsel) or 5 days (if debtor(s) are representing themselves), before the motion is filed.
+Movant must provide evidence of their attempt to resolve the matter with more than conclusory declarations, which shall be filed with the motion.
+The court may refuse to entertain a motion or opposition if the parties do not comply with this rule.
 The court may award, deny, or adjust fees of counsel for noncompliance.
-Compliance with this subsection is not required for motions for relief from stay relating to property identified by the debtor as being surrendered in the schedules, statements, or the proposed plan of reorganization. - (3) When, in accordance with a prior court order, an ex parte order is submitted regarding relief from stay, the order must be accompanied by evidence (which may be in the form of a declaration or affidavit) establishing each of the following: - (A) The identification of the prior order of the court authorizing the ex parte relief; - (B) The facts and circumstances of default under the prior order; - (C) The method of service of notice of default; - (D) The time period for cure; and - (E) The failure to cure within that time.

-(b) Applications for use of cash collateral or postpetition financing.

-(1) The court and its individual judges may provide guidelines for applications seeking to approve the use of cash collateral and/or postpetition financing.
-The guidelines will be posted on the court's website.

-(2) Motions for using cash collateral or obtaining credit to be heard on less than twenty-one (21) days' notice must be accompanied by separately filed affidavits or declarations setting forth the nature and extent of the immediate and irreparable harm that will result if the request is not granted, and must conform with the requirements to obtain an order shortening time under LR 9006.
+Compliance with this subsection is not required for motions for relief from stay relating to property identified by the debtor as being surrendered in the schedules, statements, or the proposed plan of reorganization. - (3) When, in accordance with a prior court order, an ex parte order is submitted regarding relief from stay, the order must be accompanied by evidence (which may be in the form of a declaration or affidavit) establishing each of the following: - (A) The identification of the prior order of the court authorizing the ex parte relief; - (B) The facts and circumstances of default under the prior order; - (C) The method of service of notice of default; - (D) The time period for cure; and, - (E) The failure to cure within that time. - (b) Applications for use of cash collateral or postpetition financing. - (1) The court and its individual judges may provide guidelines for applications seeking to approve the use of cash collateral and/or postpetition financing.
+The guidelines will be posted on the court's website. - (2) Motions for using cash collateral or obtaining credit to be heard on less than twenty-one (21) days' notice must be accompanied by separately filed affidavits or declarations setting forth the nature and extent of the immediate and irreparable harm that will result if the request is not granted, and must conform with the requirements to obtain an order shortening time under LR 9006. - (c) Agreements.

-(c) Agreements.